 Working in a grocery store can be a fun and beneficial first job.
 The starting pay is usually rather low, but as an added perk they typically give you an employee discount on purchases.
 You may even be allowed to take home bruised fruit or other damaged items that are not aesthetically pleasing enough to be sold to the public.
 The job itself is not too demanding and includes things like bagging groceries, tidying shelves, filling produce bins, and helping customers find what they are looking for.

 Grocery stores are often overlooked as a good place to start a long term career.
-But as long as people need to eat and buy food, they will continue to keep grocery stores in business!
+But as long as people need to eat and buy food, they will continue to keep grocery stores in business.
 When it comes to grocery store jobs, you usually have to start at the bottom and work your way up, unless you already have some retail or management experience.
 Take an entry-level job, work hard to help your employer and customers, and get promoted.
-A grocery bagger is an entry-level job that has launched many a retail career path.
+A bagger is an entry-level job that has launched many a retail career path.

 Supermarket Management Hierarchy

 Selling groceries isn’t rocket science or brain surgery, but grocery store jobs are a decent way to earn a living, especially if you become a manager.
 Salary ranges can vary widely depending on the city and many other factors such as your education, certifications, additional skills, and how many years of experience you have, but management jobs generally pay well.
 As a department manager (bakery, deli, produce, etc.) you will earn between $35,000 and $50,000 per year.
 For a general manager, the salary range typically ranges from $65,000 to $85,000.